roseengineering/csgstep/README.md

 **returns** a new Wire object

 <code>Wire.<b>face</b>(self)</code>
-Create a face from the Wire object.
+Create a solid from the Wire object.
 **returns** a Solid object